 The dependent variables are annual observations of the firm-level outcomes indicated in columns' headings.
-Ln Rob\Intensity is the log ratio between the cumulative stock of robot capital and the total capital stock of the firm.
+Ln Rob_Intensity is the log ratio between the cumulative stock of robot capital and the total capital stock of the firm.
 Industry refers to 5-digit industries.
 The control variables included in columns (2) and (4) are log sales and dummies for whether the firm is an importer or an exporter, observed in the first year in which the firm appears in the sample and interacted with a full set of year dummies.
-Standard errors, clustered at the firm level, are reported in squared brackets. \\\, \\, \: denote significance at the 1, 5 and 10% level, respectively.
+Standard errors are clustered at the firm level, t-statistics are reported in squared brackets. , , : denote significance at the 1, 5 and 10% level, respectively.

-firms to both expand and automate, resulting in a spurious positive correlation between robot adoption and firm size.
-Importantly, the fact that the relation between robot adoption and employment turns negative once demand shocks are neutralized is consistent with the idea that automation leads to job displacement.
-At the same time, Table 3 continues to show positive estimates of $\beta$ in the regressions for sales per worker and for the employment share of high-skill professions.
-While some of these coefficient are only marginally significant, the qualitative pattern of the results suggests that robots tend to improve firm efficiency and to shift labor demand in favor of high-skill workers.
+correlation between robot adoption and firm size.
+That the relation between robot adoption and employment turns negative once demand shocks are neutralized is consistent with the idea that automation leads to job displacement.
+In terms of magnitude, multiplying the coefficient on $\ln Rob_Intensity{ijt}$ in the employment regression by the average annual change in robot intensity reported in Table 1 (0.2 log points) implies that the observed increase in robot intensity explains an average fall in employment equal to 3.5 percent per year among robot adopters.
+Regarding the other outcomes, Table 3 continues to show positive estimates of β across the board.
+While some of these coefficients are only marginally significant, the qualitative pattern of results suggests that robots tend to improve firm efficiency and to shift labor demand in favor of high-skill workers.

-5.2 Instrumental Variables
+5.2 INSTRUMENTAL VARIABLES

 Our second approach to identify the effects of automation on firm-level outcomes consists of using IV to isolate the variation in robot adoption that is not contaminated by demand shocks.
-To operationalize this approach, we start by expressing equation (17) in long differences:
+To operationalize this approach, we estimate long-difference specifications of the following form:

-$$\Delta Y{ij} = \alpha_j + \beta \cdot \Delta Rob\Adoption{ij} + \mathbf{X}'{ij} \cdot \boldsymbol{\gamma} + \Delta \varepsilon{ij}, \tag{18}$$ where $\Delta Y{ij}$ is the annualized change in outcome Y for firm i between the first and the last year in which the firm is present in the sample; $\Delta Rob\Adoption{ij}$ takes on value 1 for firms that adopt robots over the sample period, and is equal to 0 for non-adopters or firms that were already using robots initially; $\mathbf{X}{ij}$ are start-of-period values of control variables; and $\alpha_j$ are 5-digit industry fixed effects.
-By eliminating year-on-year variation, the use of long differences implies that the coefficient $\beta$ is identified only from cross-sectional differences in the growth of outcomes between robot adopters and other firms.
-The 5-digit industry fixed effects, $\alpha_j$ , absorb differential trends in adoption and outcomes across industries, while the firm-level covariates, $\mathbf{X}{ij}$ , remove heterogeneous trends across firms characterized by different initial conditions.
+$$\Delta Y{ij} = \alpha_s + \beta \cdot \Delta Rob_Adoption{ij} + \mathbf{X}'{ij} \cdot \boldsymbol{\gamma} + \Delta \varepsilon{ij}, \tag{18}$$ where i indexes firms and j denotes 5-digit industries; ΔY{ij} is the annualized change in outcome Y for firm i between the first and the last year in which the firm is present in the sample; $\Delta Rob_Adoption{ij}$ takes on value 1 if firm i has adopted robots over the sample period, and is equal to 0 both for non-adopters and for firms that were already using robots initially; \mathbf{X}{ij} are start-of-period values of control variables (described below); and α_s are fixed effects for 3-digit sectors.16 By eliminating year-on-year variation, the use of long differences implies that the coefficient β is identified from cross-sectional differences in the growth of outcomes between robot adopters and other firms.
+The sector fixed effects, α_s , absorb differential trends in adoption and outcomes across sectors, while the covariates, \mathbf{X}{ij} , remove heterogeneous trends across firms characterized by different initial conditions within the same sector.

-Demand shocks could bias the OLS estimate of $\beta$ from eq.
+Demand shocks could bias the OLS estimate of β from eq.
 (18) if they both induced firms to adopt robots and influenced the outcomes.
-Hence, we instrument $\Delta Rob\Adoption{ij}$ using a variable that is meant to eliminate the effect of demand shocks by isolating the variation in adoption occurring for technological reasons.
-Because most of the variation in robot adoption is across firms, finding a strong instrument for $\Delta Rob\Adoption{ij}$ in the context of eq.
-(18) is easier than explaining the exogenous within-firm variation in $Rob\Adoption{ijt}$ in the context of eq.
-(17).
+Hence, we instrument $\Delta Rob_Adoption{ij}$ using a variable that is meant to eliminate the effect of demand shocks by isolating the variation in adoption occurring for technological reasons.
+Because most of the variation in robot adoption is across firms, finding a strong instrument for $\Delta Rob_Adoption{ij}$ in the context of eq.
+(18) is easier than explaining the exogenous within-firm variation in $Rob_Adoption{ijt}$ in the context of eq.
+(16).